The macOS Monterey beta is plagued by a variety of bugs and performance issues.

 We’ve put together a list of fixes for the most common macOS problems and it’s a good starting point if you encounter problems with key components like Wi-Fi or Bluetooth.

 If you’re experiencing weird battery drain, check out our guide to fixing bad macOS battery life.
 It should help you improve it in a matter of minutes.

 You Can Downgrade from macOS Monterey Beta

 If you run into major issues on the macOS Monterey beta, you can downgrade your Mac’s software.
 You’ll always be able to downgrade back to stable software, that won’t change during the beta testing period.

 Downgrading will take some time, so you’ll need to stay patient, but it’s an option if you can’t fix your issues or if you can’t wait for Apple’s next beta release.

 Apple will periodically release new versions of the macOS Monterey beta.
 New betas will bring bug fixes, but they’ll also bring problems of their own.

 The company typically releases new beta software every other week and then every week once we get closer to the Gold Master and final release in the fall.
 New betas are usually released around 10AM Pacific.

-The final version of macOS Monterey should arrive in September or October after the company confirms the 2021 iPhones and a slew of other devices including new MacBooks.
+The final version of macOS Monterey should arrive in September, October, or November after the company confirms the 2021 iPhones and a slew of other devices including new MacBooks.